Which of These Is a Direct Benefit of Cardiorespiratory Fitness

 READ

-Identify Some of the Benefits of Cardiorespiratory Fitness
+What Are the Benefits of Health and Fitness

 One of the main advantages of cardiorespiratory fitness is its ability to increase lung capacity.
 Lung capacity refers to the maximum amount of air that can be held in the lungs.
 Regular aerobic exercise strengthens the muscles involved in respiration and expands lung volume.
 As a result, individuals with good cardiorespiratory fitness can take in more oxygen with each breath and expel more carbon dioxide, leading to improved breathing efficiency.